-The following example shows an example why Rule 1 is needed.
-Given the data in Table 1(b) and the following annotation.
+The following example gives us a hint of invalid annotations.
+Given the data in Table 1.
+The following annotation is invalid.

-'''

-observation "o1" distinct yes

-entity "Plot"

-measurement "m1" key yes

-characteristic "EntityName"

-standard "Nominal"

-measurement "m2"

-characteristic "area"

-standard "sqft"

-'''
+observation "o1" distinct yes entity "Plot" measurement "m1" key yes characteristic "EntityName" standard "Nominal" measurement "m2" characteristic "area" standard "sqft" ....
+Not finished....

-According to the annotation, if two plots have the same value for "EntityName", they represent the same plot observation.
-Obviously, it has problem to interpret the data in Table 1 with this annotation.
-E.g., the first and second rows catch information about plot with EntityName A. According to the annotation, they should be the same plot obervation.
+According to the annotation, if two plots have the same value on EntityName, they represent the same plot observation.
+Obviously, it has probelem to interpret the data in Table 1 with this annotatioin.
+E.g., the first and second row catching information about plot with EntityName A. Accoring to the annotation, they should be the same plot observation.
 However, the data shows that this one plot has two different areas 1.0 and 1.1, so, there is confusion here.